opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 #### Step 1: Set up Data Prepper for local development

-The [Data Prepper developer guide](https://github.com/opensearch-project/data-prepper/blob/main/docs/developer_guide.md) provides a complete overview for running Data Prepper in various environments.
+The [OpenSearch Data Prepper Developer Guide](https://github.com/opensearch-project/data-prepper/blob/main/docs/developer_guide.md) provides a complete overview of running Data Prepper in various environments.
 Creating a new source plugin requires cloning the Data Prepper repository and building it from source using the following commands: